syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ### OnActionComplete event

-The `OnActionComplete` event triggers after data is fetched successfully from the remote server.
+The `OnActionComplete` event is a built-in event of the Mention component that is triggered after data has been successfully fetched from a remote server.
+This event can be used to perform additional processing or take other action after the data fetch process has completed.
+The event is passed a `ActionCompleteEventArgs` object as a parameter, which contains information about the data that was fetched.

 {% highlight razor %}